g-harel/coco/README.md

 > track repo traffic through the github api

-All user's public repositories are queried.
+All specified users' public repositories are queried.

 Repositories with no views will not get displayed.